ACUFO-1943-04-05-LONGBEACH-1

 Note: this document was cited by Jan Aldrich's Project 1947 in the late 1990s; with this comment:

-This case is an example of what Dr. Hynek call "escalation of hypotheses" in extreme slow motion.
+This case is an example of what Dr. Hynek call “escalation of hypothesis” in extreme slow motion.
 It was only after the observer saw a jet aircraft that he realized that a conventional answer would not work for his observation.

 The writer did not remember the name of the student, but he enclosed a drawing of the object and a list of students who could have been the other witness.
 The 1952 UFO flap was just starting, but hundreds of letter poured into Project Blue Book.
 They had no time to even acknowledge the letter let alone investigate what they considered an old case.
 So they simply filed the letter along with hundreds of others they received on many different subjects in a “catch all” file.
 They did not include this report as a case file nor did they count it in the Blue Book statistics. - J.L.A.